xingzhengwu/PileBetaGR/README.md

 <!-- badges: end -->

 The PileBetaGR software is a statistical package that enables the independent use of geometric reliability methods used in exploratory load settlement data analysis.
+Please refer to the publication on this package: https://doi.org/10.1016/j.softx.2025.102123

 ## Installation